TB-Development/bullseye-ruby/README.md

 # bullseye-ruby
-Repository meant for storing Dockerfiles for a bullseye Container running Ruby
+Repository meant for storing Dockerfiles for a Bullseye Container running Ruby

 # Usage